 4.4.3 Code and Test Coverage

 Code coverage is a smart proxy to test coverage.
-Plugins exist today that will allow you to see which areas of the code were adequately covered by unit tests.
-This information is vital for constructing additional test cases to fill any testing gaps.
+Plugins exist today that will allow you to see which code areas were adequately covered by unit tests.
+This information is vital for constructing additional test cases to fill testing gaps.

 4.4.4 Continuous Integration (CI)